RaFl91/WDI18-Project2/README.md

 # WDI18-Project2
-##Project 2: Pebbles
+## Project 2: Pebbles

-##Hello!
+## Hello!
 Welcome to my second project of GA's WDI program.
 I was given the challenge of building a full stack express app.
 My timeframe of six days was a challenge, but I am happy with the project that I have created in that time.

 I decided to make an app that allows its users to have an online collection of their stones, which I have called pebbles.
 Users will be able to add and delete stones to their profile.
 In my fed data, I have given each stone a "power" rating at a later time, I will add a Focus system, that will give users a focus type, or what all of their pebbles have in common.
+I also hope in the future to make this app more interactive by allowing users to talk to one another through comments left on their pebbles.

 Below, you will find my work flow for the project:

-#Trello board:
+# Trello board:
 https://trello.com/b/OxEevISx

-#Heroku deployment:
+# Heroku deployment:
 https://rocky-plateau-97015.herokuapp.com/

-#Wireframe:
+# Wireframe:
 https://www.figma.com/file/GWo4S0o2nUXM82nA0VTDZWVl/Project-2%3A-Pebbles

-#ERD, made with LucidChart:
+# ERD, made with LucidChart:
 Located in ERD Wireframe folder

-#Technologies used:
+# Technologies used:
-MongoDB, Mongoose, Heroku, GitHub, Express, Node.js
+MongoDB, Mongoose, Heroku, GitHub, Express, Node.js, Bootstrap, Handlebars